 Using a fragrance-free detergent when you wash your reusable masks can also help prevent irritation and breakouts.
 Hanging it out to dry in natural UV light will also help to kill bacteria.

 If you’re using a disposable mask, change it regularly.
 If it starts to feel a bit damp, it should be changed immediately.

-For dry irritated skin that may be caused by a mask, Rachael recommends a gentle AHA cleanser and a Vitamin B serum with Hyaluronic Acid, such as Rejuvaus [S5] Super B Brightening & Hydration Serum.
+For dry irritated skin that may be caused by a mask, Ally recommends a gentle AHA cleanser and a Vitamin B serum with Hyaluronic Acid, such as Rejuvaus [S5] Super B Brightening & Hydration Serum.
 “Vitamin B will help bring down inflammation and soothe the skin, while the Hyaluronic Acid helps to bind water to the skin and prevent dehydration,” she explains, adding that a richer moisturiser can also help.